 In February 2009, the Company issued 12,039,794 shares of its common stock at a purchase price of \$7.13 per share pursuant to a private placement.
 In addition to the shares of the Company's common stock, warrants to purchase up to 6,019,897 additional shares of the Company's common stock were also issued as part of the transaction at a price of \$0.125 per warrant.
 Each warrant is immediately exercisable and has a five-year term.
 The warrants may be exercised through either cash or net exercise for one share of common stock at a price of \$7.84 and have been accounted for as permanent equity.
-As of September 30, 2011, all warrants related to the private placement were outstanding.
+As of March 31, 2012, all warrants related to the private placement were outstanding.

+The private placement raised proceeds, net of offering costs, of \$86,243,000.
+The purchasers in the offering consisted of new investors and existing stockholders of the Company, including six funds affiliated with three directors of the Company.
+In March 2009, the Company filed a registration statement covering the resale of the shares of common stock acquired by the investors in this offering, which was declared effective by the SEC in May 2009.
 The Company is required to maintain the effectiveness of the registration statement and may be subject to liquidated damages of one percent per month of the aggregate purchase price of the common shares then held by the investor that are registrable securities, subject to an aggregate cap of eight percent per calendar year.
-The Company has not recorded a liability for the potential damages associated with these liquidated damages provisions, as it does not currently believe that the transfer of consideration is probable under the agreement.
+The Company has not recorded a liability for the potential damages associated with these liquidated damages provisions as it does not currently believe that the transfer of consideration is probable under the agreement.